mohaseeb/shaplets-python/README.md

 This implementation views the model as a layered graph, where each layer implements a forward, backword and parameters update methods (see below diagram).
-This abstraction makes it easy to think about and implement the algorithm.
+This abstraction simplifies thinking about the algorithm and implementing it.
 ![Network diagram](lts-diag.png)

+## Differences from the paper ##
+* This implmenetation employs two (LinearLayer + SigmoidLayer) pairs instead of one (LinearLayer + SigmoidLayer) pair as in the paper (and shown in above diagram).
+This (using two pairs) has yielded improved results on some datasets.
+To have a similar setup as in the paper update `shapelets_lts/classification/shapelet_models.py:LtsShapeletClassifier._init_network()`.
-Note, the loss in this implementation is an updated version of the one in the paper to allow training a single network for all the classes in the dataset (rather than one network/class).
-The impact on performance was not estimated.
-For details check shapelets/network/cross_entropy_loss_layer.py
+* The loss in this implementation is an updated version of the one in the paper to allow training a single model for all the classes in the dataset (rather than one model/class).
+The impact on performance was not analysed.
+For details check `shapelets_lts/network/cross_entropy_loss_layer.py`

 ## Installation ##
 ```bash